Amphibole: Structure

 Like pyroxenes, amphiboles are classified as inosilicate (chain silicate) minerals.
 However, the pyroxene structure is built around single chains of silica tetrahedra while amphiboles are built around double chains of silica tetrahedra.
 In other words, as with almost all silicate minerals, each silicon ion is surrounded by four oxygen ions.
 In amphiboles, some of the oxygen ions are shared between silicon ions to form a double chain structure as depicted below.
 These chains extend along the [001] axis of the crystal.
 One side of each chain has apical oxygen ions, shared by only one silicon ion, and pairs of double chains are bound to each other by metal ions that connect apical oxygen ions.
 The pairs of double chains have been likened to I-beams.
 Each I-beam is bonded to its neighbor by additional metal ions to form the complete crystal structure.
 Large gaps in the structure may be empty or partially filled by large metal ions, such as sodium, but remain points of weakness that help define the cleavage planes of the crystal.

 In rocks

 Amphiboles are minerals of either igneous or metamorphic origin.
 Amphiboles are more common in intermediate to felsic igneous rocks than in mafic igneous rocks, because the higher silica and dissolved water content of the more evolved magmas favors formation of amphiboles rather than pyroxenes.
 The highest amphibole content, around 20%, is found in andesites.
 Hornblende is widespread in igneous and metamorphic rocks and is particularly common in syenites and diorites.
 Calcium is sometimes a constituent of naturally occurring amphiboles.
-Amphilotes of metamorphic origin include those developed in limestones by contact metamorphism (tremolite) and those formed by the alteration of other ferromagnesian minerals (such as hornblende as an alteration product of pyroxene).
+Amphiboles of metamorphic origin include those developed in limestones by contact metamorphism (tremolite) and those formed by the alteration of other ferromagnesian minerals (such as hornblende as an alteration product of pyroxene).
 Pseudomorphs of amphibole after pyroxene are known as uralite.